Mary Ann Liebert, Inc. Submission Benefits Package

 Please read all the instructions to authors before submitting.

 Full mailing information should be included if not on title page, then the following page.
 Corresponding author should be identified on title page.
 Prepare text double-spaced throughout.
 Leave ample margins on sides, top and bottom of the page.
 Please submit text in Microsoft Word.
 On the first page, give the full title of the paper, full name(s) and institutional affiliation(s) of author(s) with the highest academic degrees and institutional titles.
-Provide a running title (<45 characters) and a Table of Contents title (<75 characters), if the full title is longer than these limits.
+Provide a running (abbreviated) title (<45 characters).
 We require the full mailing address and contact information (telephone, fax, and e-mail address) for EACH author listed on your article.
 Please include the address (es).
 Please also indicate the corresponding author.
 Supply an abstract (<250 words) which presents the reasons for the study, the main findings (with specific data), the principal conclusions, and a list of key words (maximum of 5).
 Original research papers should contain the following sections: introduction, materials and methods, results, discussion, acknowledgments, references, tables, and figure legends.
 One subsection level is allowed.
 Short communications should be prepared similarly to original papers.
 Begin each section on a separate page.

 INSTANT ONLINE PUBLICATION

 The Journal publishes all accepted papers within 72 hours of acceptance in their unedited, uncorrected format.
 It is important to note that the information that is published online, and in all indexing services, is pulled directly from the data that is populated into the fields in Manuscript Central – NOT from the manuscript file – when the paper is originally uploaded to the system for peer review.
 Consequently, any errors contained in the system will remain on our website and all indexing services, including Medline, until the next revision of the article is published.
 As such, it is critical that authors enter all authors’ names correctly into the system at the time of submission.